Fix a Tower Fan That Won’t Turn On: 4 Steps

 What tools are essential for fixing a tower fan?

-For most DIY tower fan repairs, you’ll primarily need a screwdriver set (Phillips and flathead), a can of compressed air, and a microfiber cloth.
-For more advanced electrical checks, a multimeter might be useful, but proceed with caution if unfamiliar with it.
+For most DIY tower fan repairs, you'll primarily need a screwdriver set (Phillips and flathead), a can of compressed air, and a microfiber cloth.
+For more advanced electrical checks, a multimeter might be useful, but proceed with caution if unfamiliar with its use.

 How often should I clean my tower fan to prevent issues?